-- What criteria should be considered for membranes used on a ‘relevant’ building – ie over 11m high where the Approved Document B (ADB) regulations apply in relation to reaction to fire?
+- What criteria should be considered for membranes used on a ‘relevant’ building – ie over 18m high where the Approved Document B (AD B) regulations apply in relation to reaction to fire?

-Whilst all materials fixed to the external wall have to be non-combustible (Class A1 or A2-s1, d0 to EN13501-1), there are certain exemptions including for membranes, which are required to be minimum Class B-s3, d0.
-Illbruck ME010 Façade UV & Fire Membrane achieves Class B-s1, d0 when tested with SP025 Adhesive.
-Most membranes, including illbruck ME220 (EPDM) and ME501/ME508 are Class E as are most sealants.
+Whilst all materials fixed to the external wall have to be non-combustible (Class A1) or of limited combustibility (A2-s1, d0) to EN13501-1, there are certain exemptions including for membranes, which are required to be minimum Class B-s3, d0. illbruck ME010 Façade UV & Fire Membrane achieves Class B-s1, d0 when tested with SP025 Adhesive.
+Most membranes, including illbruck ME220 (EPDM) and ME501/ME508 (Intelligent) are Class E as are most sealants.

 - How are membranes fixed?

 There are various options of self-adhesive strips or full face self-adhesive, enhanced acrylic self-adhesive, gaskets and proprietary site applied adhesives.

 - Is it safe to apply one type of membranes next to another?

 All illbruck membranes are compatible with each other and although not all adhesives are appropriate with all membranes, it is possible to bond different types of membrane to each other by selecting the correct adhesive.
 In terms of vapour control, it is recommended to always use a more vapour open membrane to the exterior to facilitate escape of moisture and avoid damage within the wall construction.